mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 > “In the end you will not have obtained any benefit.
 >
-> “Good Knowing Advisors, Maha Prajñā Paramita is a Sanskrit word which means ‘great wisdom which has arrived at the other shore.’”
+> “Good Knowing Advisors, Maha Prajñā Pāramitā is a Sanskrit word which means ‘great wisdom which has arrived at the other shore.’”

-That is the explanation of the meaning of *maha prajñā paramita*.
+That is the explanation of the meaning of *maha prajñā pāramitā*.
 As a whole, it means “great wisdom which has arrived at the other shore.”

 I think you can read *The Perfect Wisdom Sutra* by Doctor Conze, [and] the commentary on the *Diamond Sutra* and *Heart Sutra*.
-In that book, I think you can find the explanation of *prajñā paramita* in Sanskrit.
+In that book, I think you can find the explanation of *prajñā pāramitā* in Sanskrit.
 He [talks about] it a little bit in that book. (*Transcriber’s Note:* The current edition of the book is titled *Buddhist Wisdom: The Diamond Sutra and The Heart Sutra*, by Edward Conze.)

 *Prajñā* is wisdom, we usually [say] “perfect wisdom.” *Pra* means perfect, completion. *Jna* is wisdom.
 So *prajñā*, perfect wisdom.

-*Paramita*: I don’t know... *param* means “gone beyond.” *Ita* means “she or he who has gone.”
+*Pāramitā*: I don’t know... *param* means “gone beyond.” *Ita* means “she or he who has gone.”
 In other words, she or he who has *arrived*.
 In other words, you who are present right here.
 That’s it.
 You are a person who has arrived already.
 That is, we are buddha.
 “We are buddha” means you are a person who has gone.

 Next, *param* means “gone beyond.”
 [That] means gone beyond the world of conceptualization.
 Gone beyond, already.
 That is the meaning of the truth that we are buddha.

-So that is *prajñā.* You have to see this truth with your deep knowledge; that is *prajñā paramita*.
+So that is *prajñā.* You have to see this truth with your deep knowledge; that is *prajñā pāramitā*.

 But here, in the Chinese, we say “great wisdom which has arrived at the other shore.”
 The other shore is *nirvana*; nirvana means the nondualistic world, and exactly perfect peace, right now.
 That is the other shore.
 So you are already arrived at the other shore; this is called great wisdom, perfect wisdom, which guides you to demonstrate your life as nirvana, peace and harmony.